algolia-samples/saved-search-alerts-with-firebase/README.md

 # Saved search alerts with Firebase

 This sample app shows how you can "save" a search.
 The app automatically notifies you when new matching items become available.
-Saved searches are great for automating repetitive search queries, and to keep up to date with changing content.
+Saved searches are great for automating repetitive search queries, and to keep up to date with changing content, for example, on websites with real-estate listings and online marketplaces.

 ## Features